-But what happens when you break down your goal and make every few thousand dollars its own win?
-You get the satisfaction of lots of small victories.
-Lack of motivation is no longer a problem, and you can easily keep going!
+But what happens when someone breaks down their goal and makes every few thousand dollars its own win?
+They get the satisfaction of lots of small victories.
+Lack of motivation is no longer a problem, and they can easily keep going!

 What Steve needs to do is draw a staircase on his Peg Diagram.